wilsonmar/wilsonmar.github.io/_posts/2017-03-03-python-install.md

 -rwxr-xr-x  2 root  wheel 58416 Jul 14  2015 /usr/bin/python
    </pre>

-   If instead you followed some bad advice and see something like this:
+   Or if instead you followed some bad advice and see something like this:

    <pre>
 lrwxr-xr-x  1 root  wheel  18 Feb  7 20:54 /usr/bin/python -> /usr/bin/python2.7
    </pre>

-0. List symbolic links pointing to the python version:
+5. List symbolic links pointing to the python version:

    <pre><strong>
    cd ~